Rational Inverse Reasoning: Few-Shot Imitation by Inferring Intent through Planning: Experiments

-\textbf{Evaluation Protocol:}~~Our evaluation protocol follows the metrics outlined in \cref{sec:problem}.
 For every experiment we sample fresh manipulation tasks from $\mathcal{D}_{\text{task}}$ in which the initial object poses, object attributes, and object counts are systematically varied.
-After conditioning on $K \in \{1, 3\}$ demonstrations, each method produces a (set of) learned explanation function(s) $\mathcal{E}$ and a trajectory $\tau$ in the new environment(s).
-Each generated $\mathcal{E}$ is tested across 3 separate environments (different object set), with 5 random pose initializations, using forward reasoning to solve for the explanation.
-To investigate performance further, we also report top-$N \in \{1, 5, 10\}$ comprehension rate.
-This provides further indication that our weighted samples of explanation programs concentrate at the posterior.
+After conditioning on $K \in \{1, 3\}$ demonstrations, each method produces a (set of) learned explanation program(s) $E$ and a trajectory $\tau$ in the new environment(s).
+Each generated $E$ is tested in novel environments with 3 different object sets, each with 5 random pose initializations, using TAMP to solve for the robot trajectory.
+We also report top-$k \in \{1, 5, 10\}$ comprehension rate (top-$k$ is successful if the correct explanation is in the top-$k$ generated explanation programs).